emgrey02/IDMX-268-blog/src/content/posts/2022-02-07-is-there-a-right-way-to-css.md

 Sometimes my CSS doesn't seem to be doing what I want it to.
 It is usually because of specificity errors due to how I referenced the html element.
 A reference by ID has a greater specificity than a reference by class, which is greater than a reference by type.
 It gets more complicated, so you can check out how specificity is calculated [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

 To dodge having to deal with the cascade or specificity, we will explore two different ways to approach CSS.
 The first is a naming convention called BEM, which gives developers a way to organize and modularize their CSS.
-The seccond is a CSS library called Tailwind, which is made up of pre-defined utility classes.
+The second is a CSS library called Tailwind, which is made up of pre-defined utility classes.
 You will learn that both are useful, and one is not better than the other.
 It is essentially up to the developer to choose or even use [both](https://aem.news/bem-tailwind/)!

 ## BEM